ihtnc/ava-ghcopilot-workshop-ato/exercise/javascript/tank-game/challenge.md

 - `Right Arrow` - Increase the tank's cannon power.
 - `Space Bar` - Shoot the bullet.

+## Running the Game
+To run the game, open the `exercise\javascript\tank-game\index.html` file in a browser.
+The game will start automatically.

 ## Coding Challenge
 Complete the following challenges using GitHub Copilot chat to fix or revise the tankgame.js JavaScript code.